mattmaynes2/aria/reports/final/3-Technical/1-Background/1-Terminology.md

 such that the output is ready virtually immediately [^TT-1].
 Real-time systems will be used as smart devices as well as computing devices in the Aria system.

+###### Embedded Device

+An embedded device is a special purpose computing device that is encapsulated by the device it interacts with or controls [^TT-5].

 ###### Smart Home

 A smart home is an environment that contains sensors and actuators that can be controlled